 Chart patterns are graphical analyses of price movements that signal a probable reversal or continuation of an ongoing trend.
 Some usual patterns are:

-- Head and Shoulders: It is a chart pattern signaling that a reversal in action has been occurring in a trend.
+- Head and Shoulders: A chart pattern signaling that a reversal in action has occurred in a trend.

 - Double Tops and Bottoms: These are chart patterns at the end of an uptrend or downtrend.